samdengler/aws-serverless-workshops/DevOps/1_ServerlessApplicationModel/README.md

 </details>
 <p>

 Congratulations!
 You've successfully test changes to a Lambda function in a local development environment.
+You may now kill the SAM Local running process.

 To learn more about development with SAM Local, check out [AWS Documentation](http://docs.aws.amazon.com/lambda/latest/dg/test-sam-local.html) and SAM Local [GitHub repository](https://github.com/awslabs/aws-sam-local).

 ## Completion